Ivoooo/BINF4241-group35/Project 2/README.txt

 In case of a incorrect input (not using the algebraic notation or impossible move) you will
 	be asked to give a new Command.
 Check and Checkmate will get ignored if they are not true.
-You will be asked for the Pawn promotion in case you forget declare it.
+You will be asked for the Pawn promotion in case you forget to declare it. enPassant, Casteling and Promotion work; draws and ambiguity is not accounted for.